Chapter 1 Deep-Dive: What Amplification Actually Looks Like

 An internal briefing note cited "Gen-AI assisted changes" and "high blast radius" as recurring characteristics of recent incidents.
 That reference to AI was later removed from the document.

-The initial December outage was reported by the Financial Times, citing four separate anonymous AWS engineers.
-The March incidents were corroborated independently through leaked internal briefing notes obtained by Fortune and Tom's Hardware — a completely separate leak from the FT's AWS sources.
+The December outage was reported by the Financial Times, citing four separate anonymous AWS engineers.
+The March incidents were corroborated independently through leaked internal briefing notes obtained by Fortune and Tom's Hardware — a separate leak from the FT's AWS sources.
 Amazon itself, while framing the cause as "user access control issues," publicly confirmed that the specific outages occurred, confirmed Kiro and Q Developer were the tools involved, and implemented company-wide structural changes including a 90-day safety reset and mandatory senior engineer sign-offs.
-You don't restructure your engineering governance over fabricated stories.
+The response is proportional to an actual problem, not a fabricated one.

 The Amazon story is the inverse of Reco.
 Where Reco built verification infrastructure first and then introduced AI, Amazon mandated AI adoption first and added guardrails reactively after each failure:

 Meanwhile, Amazon had laid off tens of thousands of workers (16,000 in January 2026 alone), leaving fewer engineers to review an increasing volume of AI-generated code.
-James Gosling, the creator of Java and a former AWS distinguished engineer, noted that the company's focus on revenue generation resulted in the demolition of teams that didn't directly generate revenue but were still important for infrastructure stability.
+James Gosling, the creator of Java and a former AWS distinguished engineer, observed that the company's focus on revenue generation had eroded teams that didn't directly generate revenue but were still important for infrastructure stability.

-AI amplified Amazon's organizational velocity — more code shipped faster.
-It equally amplified the gaps in their review processes, the pressure on remaining engineers, and the consequences of giving autonomous agents production access without adequate constraints.
+The interpretation the evidence supports: AI amplified Amazon's organizational velocity, and equally amplified the gaps in their review processes, the pressure on remaining engineers, and the consequences of giving autonomous agents production access without adequate constraints.
+Causal attribution to AI specifically is Amazon's own internal framing ("Gen-AI assisted changes" as a recurring characteristic of recent incidents) rather than the author's inference.

 2.2 Replit/SaaStr: "A Catastrophic Error in Judgment"